-Some breeders truly love their animals and care about producing the healthiest and best-tempered pets.
-When you purchase a pet from a store, however, there’s no way to tell where it came from.
-Bad breeders are like a cancer, advertising their animals everywhere from pet magazines to Craigslist, making false claims and offering no support for buyers after the purchase.
+When you purchase a pet from a store, there’s no way to tell where it came from.
+Bad breeders advertise their animals everywhere from pet magazines to Craigslist, making false claims and offering no Support for buyers after the purchase.
 Why take a chance supporting an abusive scam artist when you could rescue a pet from a supportive, caring shelter instead?

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Also, don’t forget to download the Food Monster App on iTunes — with over 15,000 delicious recipes it is the largest meatless, vegan and allergy-friendly recipe resource to help reduce your environmental footprint, save animals and get healthy!